Follow us on

 You could take a peek at two fun and fascinating attractions in this downtown area as well.
 There's the Little Log Church, found on Third Street – a lovely little attraction that can play host to events like the wedding vow renewal services every February.
 Across the street from Luna Sea, you'll find Bazalgette The Whale, a unique sculpture of a whale's tail that sprays water where the whale spout would be.

 In back of "downtown" sits the large, main beach access, with an enormous parking lot and some concrete spots close to the surf - perfect for a picnic by the raging seas of this extraordinary area.
+It's called Yachats State Recreation Area.
 The street follows the shoreline for several blocks, with the occasional bench on a perch and beach access.

 Like the town's attractions, the 804 Trail is a testament to the positive vibes inherent in this placid place.
 In the 70's, a long stretch of oceanfront came under big controversy because of one property owner who intended to cut off access to the Smelt Sands Beach access by keeping their chunk of the land private.
 Locals discovered a long-hidden county road right-of-way there.
 Then, after ten or so years in the Supreme Court, this three-quarter-mile stretch of land was handed over to the county, and in the early 90's became this gorgeous, wheelchair-accessible trail.